ernestkoko/earnipay/README.md

     - This bootstraps the application and and runs it on a connected `Android emulator`,  `iOs simulator` or a real device connected to the `code editor` of choice.
 SO to run this test, one has to have a a device connected or have an `emualtor` or `simulator`.
     - To run this test you need to you need to open your terminal, navigate to your project root and then copy and paste `flutter test integration_test/app_test.dart` and then click the ***ENTER*** key on your keyboard'

+3. App performance test
+    When you look at the `integration_test` folder at the root of the project you will find another file named `perf_test.dart`.
+This file test the entire performance of the application. it tests if the app draws its 60 frames per second (60 FPS) or it is lagging behind with serious performance issues.

+    To capture the result of this test, there is another file,`perf_driver.dart` in the `test_driver` folder at the root of the project.
+    This file helps to collate the result of the performance test and drops it in the respective `platform folders` at the root of the project.
+    `e.g for Android it drops it in the 'android/build/'` folder.
+If you successfully run the test , open the folder and you can see two files, `scrolling_summary.timeline.json` and `scrolling_summary.timeline_summary.json`.
+    These two files can be analysed to get a close-to-user experience on how the app performs on a user's device.
+    - To run this test copy and paste `flutter drive \
+      --driver=test_driver/perf_driver.dart \
+      --target=integration_test/perf_test.dart \
+      --profile \
+      --no-dds` on your terminal after running your `emulator`, `simulator` or device.

 ## :white_check_mark: How to run the app